 Activities and Attractions for Kids:

-Enjoy entertainment on Saturday and Sunday for kids and parents alike!
-The following performances will take place inside Healey Brothers Hall!
+Enjoy musical entertainment on Saturday and Sunday mornings for kids and parents alike from Ratboy Jr. in Healey Brothers Hall!

 Cozy Kids Corner